garyfleming/lets-begin/lets-begin.md

 ^ d) to know what you're not doing.

-^ TODO An important part of figuring out how to explore safely and heading towards your goal is to be clear about the things you're not going after, or at least not going after initially.
+^ An important part of figuring out how to explore safely and heading towards your goal is to be clear about the things you're not going after, or at least not going after initially.
 This will keep you clear and focussed until there's a reason to expand.
 If you built a mapping application and decided you were focussing on hill walking routes, then you might say you're not interesting in detailed urban routes; less detail in city centres, rather than more.
 Less need for features on cafes, restaurants etc

 ---